-Implementing security is an essential part of integrating with Confluence Cloud.
-It lets Atlassian applications protect customer data from unauthorized access and from malicious or accidental changes.
-It also allows administrators to install apps with confidence, letting users enjoy the benefits of apps in a secure manner.
+Security helps protect customer data from unauthorized access and from malicious or accidental changes.
+It also allows administrators to install apps with confidence, letting users enjoy the benefits of apps without worry.